What are we doing about livestock transportation?

 We believe all animals should be slaughtered close to the point of production.
 For many years we've been calling for the replacement of long-distance transportation of livestock for slaughter with a 'carcass only' trade.

 We believe the frequency and duration of all live animal transport, whether for slaughter, further fattening or breeding, should be minimised and that conditions during travel should be as good as possible, with animal welfare looked after by properly trained, caring staff.

 Developing welfare standards for farm animals

 We are able to improve the lives of millions of farm animals each year using our welfare standards for farm animals.
 The standards have been developed for nine of the most commonly farmed animals in the UK and include hundreds of requirements, based on scientific evidence and practical experience, to ensure higher standards of welfare for all animals reared, transported and slaughtered/killed accordingly.

 The standards include requirements on transport, covering areas such as maximum permitted journey times, training of staff, humane handling of animals during loading and unloading, and adequate space provision during journeys.

 Engaging with decision makers

 We take every opportunity to put forward our views to governments and other key decision makers (both EU and UK) to encourage improvements.
-For example, our scientific staff have been members of committees such as the ‘Council of Europe Working Party and Drafting Group on protection of animals during international transport’.
+For example, we gave both oral and written evidence to the enquiry into live transport and live exports of animals which recently published its report.